FelixStegmeier/sumaform/backend_modules/aws/README_ADVANCED.md

     ```

 2. In case you want to destroy/delete the mirror instance but keep the snapshot
-    1. remove snapshot resource from terraform state: `terraform state rm aws_ebs_snapshot.mirror_data_snapshot`
+    1. remove snapshot resource from terraform state: `tofu state rm aws_ebs_snapshot.mirror_data_snapshot`
-    2. If you now run `terraform destroy` the snapshot will be preserved.
+    2. If you now run `tofu destroy` the snapshot will be preserved.
-    However, running `terraform apply` again will create a new snapshot.
+    However, running `tofu apply` again will create a new snapshot.

 #### Force the re-creation of a data disk snapshot

-To remove the older snapshot and create a new one, taint its resource via `terraform taint aws_ebs_snapshot.mirror_data_snapshot`.
+To remove the older snapshot and create a new one, taint its resource via `tofu taint aws_ebs_snapshot.mirror_data_snapshot`.

 ## Re-use of existing network infrastructure resources